rickellis/ArchMatic/README.md

 ---

-Run Archomatic files 01-07.
+### Run Archomatic files

-Do not install software yet.

----

-In order to startx and XFCE we first need to copy the .xinitrc file to home:

-    $   cp /home/rickellis/CodeLab/Dotfiles/.xinitrc /home/rickellis/.xinitrc

-    $   poweroff
+Run the following scripts:

+01-git-setup.sh
+02-xorg-xfce.sh
+03-network.sh
+04-bluetooth.sh
+05-audio.sh
+06-printers.sh

 Then reboot

 ---

+### Start XORG and XFCE

+Before we can run initialize Xorg, we neded to make sure we have a `.xinitrc` file in the home folder.

+Create it and put this in it:

+    #!/bin/bash

+    if [ -d /etc/X11/xinit/xinitrc.d ] ; then
+    for f in /etc/X11/xinit/xinitrc.d/?*.sh ; do
+    [ -x "$f" ] && . "$f"
+    done
+    unset f
+    fi

+    source /etc/xdg/xfce4/xinitrc
+    exit 0

+---

-Initialize Xorg:
+### Initialize Xorg:

     $   xinit

-If it doesn't boot you into XFCE run:
+If it doesn't automatically boot into XFCE run:

     $   startx

+You should now have an Arch system running XFCE.
+Congrats!

 ---

-Run: 08-software-pacman.sh
+### Install Software

+Run these scripts:

+07-software-pacman.sh
+08-software-aur.sh

 ---

-Run: 09-software-aur.sh
+### Launch Firefox

+Then verify the name of the folder where we put the `chrome` folder so we can update `personal-setup.sh`

 ---

-Launch Firefox

-Then verify the name of the folder where we put chrome so you can update the personal-setup.sh
+### Run 10-personal-setup.sh

 ---

-Run: personal-setup.sh

----
+### Copy local themes to system

-In order for some windows to recognize theme choice we need to copy:
+In order for some windows to recognize our theme choice we need to copy:

-    /home/rickellis/local/share/themes/*
+    ~/.local/share/themes/*

-And paste the themes here:
+And paste them here:

     /usr/share/themes

 ---

-Enable Network Time Protocol to set time using network:
+### Enable Network Time Protocol

+This package allows our system to update its clock via the network.
+This is especially useful if you travel.

     $   sudo ntpd -qg

 ---

+### Create vconsole.config

 For larger default terminal fonts create a config file at: